Eurovision Young Musicians 2010

+Musicians representing fifteen countries took part in the competition, with seven of them participating in the televised final.
+Belarus made their début while Czech Republic returned.
+Three countries decided not to participate, they were Finland, Serbia and Ukraine.

-Eva Nina Kozmus of Slovenia won the contest, with Norway and Russia placing second and third respectively.
+The winner was flutist Eva Nina Kozmus representing Slovenia, with violinist Guro Kleven Hagen representing Norway placing second, and pianist Daniil Trifonov representing Russia placing third.
+Kozmus is the first flute player to win the competition.

 Location

 Rathausplatz, Vienna was the host location of the Eurovision Young Musicians 2010 final.

 Rathausplatz, a square outside the Wiener Rathaus city hall of Vienna, was the host location for the 2010 edition of the Eurovision Young Musicians final.
 The ORF Funkhaus Wien studios in Vienna, Austria, hosted the semi-final round.

 Format

 Christoph Wagner-Trenkwitz was the host of the 2010 contest.

-Results
+The winner was awarded a master-class scholarship and the top three performers were awarded cash prizes, together with a custom-made trophy.
+As in 2008, television viewers in the host country were able to vote for their favourite performer via SMS.

+Participants and results

 Semi-final

 Broadcasters from fifteen countries took part in the semi-final round of the 2010 contest, of which seven qualified to the televised grand final.
 The following participants failed to qualify.